cjihrig/webconsole-node-old/README.md

 ### `prestart.sh`

 The `prestart.sh` script in this repository is copied into the container at `/bin/prestart.sh`.
 This script executes prior to application startup.
-Images that extend `node-cp` can overwrite this with their own initialization script.
+Images that extend `webconsole-node` can overwrite this with their own initialization script.

 ## Sample Application